 Another one of NLCS' strengths is keeping class sizes small.
 The teacher to student ratio will be 1:20 in Pre-KG to Grade 1, 1:24 in Grades 2 to 10, and 1:14 in Grades 11 and 12.
 It is aiming for a total student body 1,200, so smaller than some of Singapore’s top-tier schools.

 Campus and facilities

 We’re seeing other new schools move into existing buildings.
 NLCS (Singapore) has made an impact by opening a purpose-built campus in Depot Road, Bukit Merah.
 It’s a modern campus with a small footprint but a big wow factor.

 This is a school that fills every spare inch of space with some seriously impressive facilities: a performing arts centre modelled on NLCS London (seating capacity of 700-plus); six-lane 50m swimming pool; gym, football field, and tennis and basketball courts; separate junior and senior libraries; 1,100 sq m outdoor plaza play area; roof gardens; and a sixth form centre.
 It promises large, naturally-lit classrooms, and premium science and technology facilities.

 There will also be a kindergarten block with dedicated library, art room, music room, and multipurpose hall, as well as a separate drop-off area.

-While the campus will be shiny and new with bells and whistles, there are drawbacks to its location.
+While the campus is shiny and new with bells and whistles, there are drawbacks to its location.
 It is next to the busy Depot Road, there is no space for any expansion, and it could feel slightly cramped.
-Only time will tell as construction is still underway on the site, and campus tours are not taking place.
-We look forward to seeing the school once it opens though.

 Admission and fees